-An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 591⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 70 1⁄2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949).
+An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 591⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 701⁄2 (if you were born before July 1, 1949), age 72 (if you were born after June 30, 1949 and before January 1, 1951), or after age 73 (if you were born after December 31, 1950).

 If you treat the IRA as an inherited IRA, payments from the IRA will not be subject to the 10% additional income tax on early distributions.
 However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
-If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 70 1⁄2 (if the participant was born before July 1, 1949) or age 72 (if the participant was born after June 30, 1949).
+If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 70 1⁄2 (if the participant was born before July 1, 1949), age 72 (if the participant was born after June 30, 1949 and before January 1, 1951), or after age 73 (if you were born after December 31, 1950).